DaniAGonzalez/Database-Management/README.md

-Database Management & Full Data Science Cycle 1)Technical Report:
+Database Management & Full Data Science Cycle

+This repository demonstrates practical experience in database management and data preprocessing as part of a complete data science workflow.
+It combines SQL querying, data cleaning, and analysis across multiple datasets and formats.

+1) Technical Report

-This includes queries performed on the NewData.db file, which contains information about students, universities, courses, and more.
+Contains SQL queries performed on the NewData.db database, which includes information about students, universities, and courses.
+The report focuses on relational design, data relationships, and complex query logic.

-2)Data Preprocessing:
+2) Data Preprocessing

-Code examples are provided for preprocessing data using CSV, .txt, and .db file formats.
+Includes Python code examples for handling CSV, TXT, and DB file formats.
-It includes handling:
-Null values
-Duplicate values
+Covers essential steps in data preparation such as:

+Managing missing and duplicate values

-Data normalization
+Data normalization and transformation

+Consistent formatting across sources

-3)Queries on Clean File:
+3) Queries on Clean Data

-Additional queries are performed on the preprocessed Final_clean file.
+Additional SQL queries executed on the Final_clean file to validate preprocessing quality and maintain data integrity.

-4)Queries on Netflix dataset
-   Queries on Netflix dataset and the respective PDF reports.

-5)Technologies Used:
+4) Netflix Dataset Analysis

+SQL queries and accompanying PDF reports analyzing the Netflix dataset, showcasing filtering, aggregation, and pattern discovery in real-world data.

+5) Technologies Used

-Languages: SQL, Python
+Languages: Python, SQL
 Databases: SQLite, PostgreSQL
 Libraries: Pandas, NumPy

-6)Data Science Cycle:
-Data extraction
-Data preprocessing and cleaning
-Queries and analysis

-7)How to Use:
-Clone the repository.
-Load the data into your SQL environment.
-Execute the queries to obtain results and analyses.